-Cynthia Banks has decades of experience dealing with organizational development and change management.
-She currently serves as founder and president of the Foundation for Global Scholars, a nonprofit supporting globally minded young adults with scholarships and other resources.
-Her consulting practice, New World Vistas, designs business and leadership strategies with an emphasis on supporting women leaders.
-From 1990-2014, Banks was the founder and CEO of GlobaLinks Learning Abroad, a global education abroad organization which has helped more than 30,000 students study or intern abroad at 120 programs worldwide.
-Banks serves as a member of NAFSA’s Board of Directors and has held four other significant leadership roles with the association including Chair, Education Abroad Knowledge Community and Executive Committee Treasurer, Region II.
-She serves as board advisor for the Colorado State University Institute for Entrepreneurship and is an elected member of the International Women's Forum.
-Now guest teaching at local universities, she also travels as an invited keynote speaker and presenter at national and global education conferences.
+Cynthia Banks has extensive experience dealing with organizational development and change management.
+From 1990-2014, she was the founder and CEO of GlobaLinks Learning Abroad, a global education abroad organization which has helped more than 30,000 students study or intern abroad at 120 programs worldwide.
+She has served as an elected member of NAFSA’s Board of Directors and has held four other significant leadership roles within the association including chair of the Education Abroad Knowledge Community and Executive Committee treasurer, Region II.
+Banks is now in the Faculty of Business at the University of Colorado – Boulder and has co-founded the Global Leadership League for women in international education.
+To help support underrepresented students in education abroad, she started a non-profit scholarship organization named Foundation for Global Scholars and serves on the Diversity Abroad advisory board.
+Her consulting practice, New World Vistas, seeks to support organizations with business and leadership strategies.
+Locally, she serves as board advisor for the Colorado State University Institute for Entrepreneurship and University of Colorado Denver Jake Jabs Center for Entrepreneurship and is an elected member of the International Women's Forum.
 Honors include 2009 Small Business of the Year by Colorado Women’s Chamber, Inc. Magazine Top 5000 Business and the 2013 Top Three Minority/Women Owned Business by the Denver Metro Chamber of Commerce.

 Linda Drake Gobbo is currently a Professor in International Education, after having served in several dual administrative/teaching roles over the span of her career.
 Linda teaches strategic planning, internationalization at the organizational level, curriculum development, and multicultural group processes at SIT Graduate Institute (School for International Training).
 She has designed and implemented faculty-led education abroad courses in Intercultural Communication to Morocco, Turkey, and most recently to Costa Rica coupled with a TESOL certification program.
 She holds a MBA, M.Ed, and TESOL certification, and lived and worked in the UK on several occasions.
 Linda annually consults on these topics as well, and is active in NAFSA leadership.
 She was one of the lead designers and facilitators of NAFSA's Academy for International Education, served as the first Chair of the Teaching, Learning, and Scholarship (TLS) Knowledge Community, was a representative on the Subcommittee for Information Management, and Chair of the Training Coordination Subcommittee.
 Recently she was honored to receive the Sally Heym award from Region XI, which honors a colleague who has made outstanding contributions to the field of international education.